opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 It reduces dataset size, but looking at the last row, timming lowers the overall MI gain.

-Perhaps the main thing to mote here is that the total MI is much much larger than that for word pairs.
+Perhaps the main thing to note here is that the total MI is much much larger than that for word pairs.
 An MI of 9 or even 6 is much larger than the 1.5 seen for word pairs.
 We've acheived significant amplification gain.

 In radio electronics, the very first transistor after the antenna has a gain of about 2 to 3, this is comparable to the MI for word-pairs.
-The nex stage of a radio amplified can have a gain of 100 or 1000.
+The next stage of a radio amplifier can have a gain of 100 or 1000.
 That is what we are seeing here.
 There seems to be a real information amplification gain.